-21. After we have given you our final decision, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask the Scottish Public Services Ombudsman (SPSO) or the Scottish Qualifications Agency (SQA) (or other awarding body) to look at it.
+- 21. After we have given you our final decision, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask the Scottish Public Services Ombudsman (SPSO) or the Scottish Qualifications Agency (SQA) (or other awarding body) to look at it.
 For qualifications that are regulated, if you remain dissatisfied with the way the awarding body has handled your complaint then you may complain to the qualification's regulator, SQA Accreditation.

-- 22. The SPSO are not able to look at academic judgement and do not have the power to revise course awards.
+The SPSO are not able to look at academic judgement and do not have the power to revise course awards.
 This can only be achieved through an academic appeals process.
-The SPSO consider complaints about the quality of service and maladministration, which may include issues surrounding course delivery. - 23.
-Further information on who to approach about your complaint is available from [name of college].
-In all cases, the complaint must first have been considered by the college.
+The SPSO consider complaints about the quality of service and maladministration, which may include issues surrounding course delivery. - 22.
+In all cases, the complaint must first have been considered by Edinburgh College.